Where are you moving to?

 How to Acquire an ESA Letter for Housing

-Step 1: Consult With a Licensed Therapist or Doctor
+Step 1: Consult With A Licensed Therapist or Doctor

 To legally qualify for an ESA, renters require a letter from a licensed mental health professional (LMHP) or doctor.
 During consultations, mental health conditions will be evaluated to see whether an ESA may help manage symptoms like anxiety or depression.